cardbooard/Minecraft-NameSniper-Blocker/README.md

+Doesnt really work that well rn, will fix later
 # Minecraft-NameSniper/Blocker

 This program has the ability to automatically snipe or block names that are being released.
 I encourage you to edit the code and make it better.